Saturday, November 30, 2019

 Wednesday, November 27, 2019

 This can seem narcissistic, but I also have to remember that I am creating things to share in public.
-There Is a fine line between self expression and considering your audience.
+I try to find the balance between self expression and considering my audience.

 30 years ago, I did a lot of self portraits.
 I tried to be deep and dark.
 Now I do very few pictures of myself, yet I see how everything I do is autobiographical.